juev/awesome-stars/README.md

 ## Haskell

+- [simplex-chat/simplex-chat](https://github.com/simplex-chat/simplex-chat) - 🚀  SimpleX - decentralized chat with a focus on users’ privacy - doesn't use global user identities - now with groups and sending files!
 - [kowainik/hakyll-shortcut-links](https://github.com/kowainik/hakyll-shortcut-links) - ✂️ Hakyll shortcut-links in markdown files
 - [haskell-hvr/cassava](https://github.com/haskell-hvr/cassava) - A CSV parsing and encoding library optimized for ease of use and high performance
 - [ChrisPenner/jet](https://github.com/ChrisPenner/jet) - A structural editor for JSON values